End of an era: Kudus' best Tottenham player set to leave Spurs

 - Cristian Romero’s social media outburst has reignited doubts over his long-term future at Tottenham

-- Atletico Madrid are closely monitoring the situation as they plan a defensive rebuild this summer
+- Atletico Madrid is closely monitoring the situation as they plan a defensive rebuild this summer

 - Tottenham face a growing dilemma over their captain despite handing him a new long-term contract